batteurMDR/cam2peer/README.md

-# cam2peer
+# C2P
-A live cam in P2P
+A videoconference app using P2P